Dolphy Alay Tawa: A Musical Tribute to the King of Philippine Comedy: Line-up

 At the duration of the show, the respective chairmen of GMA Network, ABS-CBN, and TV5 at the time: Felipe Gozon, Eugenio Lopez III, and Manuel V. Pangilinan, made video messages speaking about the comedian.

 Broadcast

 The tribute concert aired on September 30, 2012, at exactly 10:30 PM PHT.
-In a rare opportunity, the show was simultaneously aired by ABS-CBN, TV5 and GMA Network.
+In a rare opportunity, the show was simultaneously aired by ABS-CBN, GMA Network and TV5.
 As a compromise, the networks designated the Quezon Memorial Circle in Quezon City as the common playback point of the special.
 From the Quezon Memorial Circle, the networks will pick up the common feed by each of their outside broadcast vans (OB van) en route to their individual broadcast facilities.